utah-cs4470-sp23/template/README.md

     make compile

 This should complete without errors.
-If you get the following error

-    Makefile:24: *** Cannot find Python, C++, or Java source code.
-Stop.

-then that means you deleted or renamed all of the source files.
-Please keep at least one of `compiler.cpp`, `compiler.java`, or `compiler.py` in the directory.
-If instead you get the following error

-    Makefile:26: *** Please select exactly one of C++, Java, or Python source code.
-Stop.

-then that means you didn't delete the two source files corresponding to languages you're not using.
-If you get some other error, you likely need to install one of `g++`, `javac`/`java`, or `python3`, or to add them to your system PATH.
+If you get an error, you likely need to install one of `g++`, `javac`/`java`, or `python3` (depending on the language you chose), or to add those tools to your system PATH.

 Note that if you're using Python, `make compile` will do a bit of syntax checking but that's about it.